Washington – Offshore majap makers are facing possible double-digit

 U.S. at below-market prices.

-The year-long investigation was triggered
+The year-long investigation was

 , which filed anti-dumping and countervailing duty petitions last

 March against Electrolux, LG Electronics, Samsung and Mabe, a Mexican OEM that

 Among other claims, Whirlpool had cited “substantial unfair